About Us - The History Of Sutherland Development Group

 Forest Chase, a 252 unit mid-rise project, followed in the success of Crosspointe and since that time, Sutherland has continued to build with the same multi-unit focused designs.
 Completed projects in Burlington include Wedgewood, Woodbridge, Tansley Gardens, and Orchard Uptown.
 In Oakville they built the Abbey Oaks condominium development.

-In 2006 Sutherland moved their building operations to the rapidly developing Milton area, completing Maple Crossing, Bristol on Main & The Courtyards on Main projects located near James Snow Parkway on Main Street East totaling 836 condo units.
+In 2006 Sutherland moved their building operations to the rapidly developing Milton area, completing Maple Crossing, Bristol on Main, The Courtyards on Main & 6Ten Condo projects totaling 1006 condo units.

-Sutherland is currently working on their next condo development (6Ten Condominiums) which will be located at the corner of Derry Road and Farmstead Drive in Milton.
+Sutherland is currently working on their next condo development (Creekside Condominiums) which will be located at the corner of Louis St. Laurent Avenue and Hwy 25 in Milton.

 Scott Sutherland (left) and his father Hugh Sutherland (right).